 ISO International Organisation for Standardisation Land sequestration CDR Measures for carbon dioxide removal that involve biological carbon capture and storage in natural ecosystems, such as soils, forests, peatland and mangroves.
 LEV Low-emission vehicles LNG Liquified natural gas Location-based method (for scope 2 emissions accounting) The location-based method for scope 2 emissions accounting reflects the average emission intensity of the electricity grid from which the consumer's energy is delivered.
 Market-based method (for scope 2 emissions accounting) The market-based method for scope 2 emissions accounting reflects the emissions from electricity generation specifically procured by the consumer (which may not reflect the electricity they actually consume from a grid that features multiple buyers and sellers).
 It derives emission factors from contractual renewable electricity procurement instruments.
 Nationally determined contributions (NDCs) Nationally determined contributions (NDCs) are the pledges made by national governments to the United Nations Framework Convention on Climate Change to mitigate climate change.
 The Paris Agreement requires all Parties to submit and regularly update their NDCs to represent their possible highest level of ambition.
 Recognising the insufficiency of climate change mitigation commitments in existing NDCs, the Glasgow Pact from COP26 urged all Parties to update their NDCs again ahead of COP27.
 Neutralisation Fundamentally, companies' plans to neutralise emissions towards net zero targets constitute a form of offsetting.
 Nevertheless, we recognise an emerging consensus that the terminology 'neutralisation' is differentiated by other forms of offsetting on the basis that it should apply only to residual emissions.
 Non-GHG climate forcers Non-GHG climate forcers include the emission of gases and aerosols, and processes that change cloud abundance, leading to radiative forcing.
 Radiative forcing is a change in the balance of radiation in the atmosphere, which contributes to global warming.
 For example, the non-GHG climate forcers are estimated to increase the climate impact of GHG emissions from the aviation industry by a factor of approximately 3 (Atmosfair, 2016).
 Offsetting See carbon credits.
+Ongoing emissions Ongoing emissions are GHG emissions that a company continues to release into the atmosphere as it progresses toward its (net-)zero or other type of emissions reduction target.
 Permanence (of CDR) The permanence of a CDR outcome refers to the timescale and degree to which sequestered carbon remains stored and not released into the atmosphere.